Efrice/vscode-quick-console/README.md

 - 🍭 Single variable without selection.
 - 🌭 Multiple params of function with selection.
 - 🌭 Multiple continuous variables like deconstruct assignment with selection.
+- 🍖 Clear console.logs in the active file.

 ## Usage